 Natural Beekeeping in West Yorkshire

 We are Iain and Gill; we keep bees naturally in top bar beehives in West Yorkshire.
+Well, we offer them shelter, even if we don't really 'keep' them.

 There was information about the lifecycle of the honeybee, but everything was in the context of bending them to our will.
 Emphasis was on honey production, diseases of bees, hive construction, inspecting hives frequently and basically interfering in every aspect of the bees' lives.